My Three-Day Fast Experience: What I Learned

 My boyfriend agreed to do the fast with me, but we weren’t together for the first two days.
 Instead we shared a Facetime call over a bowl of broth.
 He was annoyingly energetic and buzzing on his first day.

 Day 2 of the Fast

 Overnight, I dreamed that my friend and I were eating pastries and I had broken my fast.
 Maybe just dream-cheating made the day go by much easier.
 Day 2 was much better for me.
-I didn’t really have any problems.
 I didn’t feel hungry, and I was much more alert.
-I had thought that I would schedule a massage during the day to distract me and because it’s been awhile, but I think my muscles felt less sore.
+Initially, I had thought that I would schedule a massage during the day to distract me, but my muscles felt less sore.
 There are some studies to show that fasts can lead to reduced inflammation and pain.